depp/wscapture/README.md

 - `-encode_options=<options>`: Additional options to pass to libx264, separated by spaces.

+### Preset Options

+- `-twitter`: Attempts to produces a video that can be uploaded directly to Twitter.
+Uses mp4 format, yuv420p pixel format, and high profile.
+Defaults to 1280x720.

 ## Example

 See `demo/wscapture.js`.
 You can run the demo app by: